SABMIS: Sparse approximation based blind multi-image steganography scheme

 In reality, the guessed matrix size would be different from the original matrix size, which would make the extraction task of the eavesdropper more difficult.

-The algorithmic settings that we use will be completely unknown to the eavesdropper.
-These involve using few constants ($\alpha=0.01$, $\beta=0.1$, $\gamma=1$ and $c=6$) and a set of cover image coefficients where secret image coefficients are embedded (using $p1$ and $p4$).
-While building wrong secret-keys, we take the common guess of one for all constants (i.e., $\alpha=1$, $\beta=1$, $\gamma=1$ and $c=1$) without changing the rest of the settings (i.e., same $p1$ and $p4$).
-In reality, the eavesdropper would not be able to correctly guess these other settings as well resulting in a further challenges during extraction.}
+The algorithmic settings that we use will be completely unknown to the eavesdropper as above.
+These involve using a set of cover image coefficient indices where secret image coefficients are embedded ($p1$ and $p4$) and few constants ($\alpha=0.01$, $\beta=0.1$, $\gamma=1$ and $c=6$).
+While building wrong secret-keys, without changing the indices (i.e., same $p1$ and $p4$), we take the common guess of one for all constants (i.e., $\alpha=1$, $\beta=1$, $\gamma=1$ and $c=1$).
+In reality, the eavesdropper would not be able to correctly guess these indices as well, resulting in further challenges during extraction.

-We compare the average NAE values (between the original secret images and the corresponding extracted ones) for both these cases.
-These values are presented in Figure \ref{Fig:NAE with a wrong secret-key (i.e., measurement matrix)}.
-In this figure, we see that for correct secret-keys, the NAE values are close to 0, and the for wrong secret-keys, the NAE values are very high.
-Hence, in the SABMIS scheme, a change in secret-keys will lead to a shift in the accuracy between the original secret images and their corresponding extracted ones, in turn, making our scheme secure.